Boundary, Not Cowardice: 5 Times A Text Message Is the Only Respectful Way to End A Distasteful Relationship

 Conclusion

-We have seen many in-person meeting breakups accelerating into violence and meltdowns.
+We have seen many in-person meeting breakups escalating into violence and meltdowns.
 The reason standard breakups are about conveying your feelings with finality and clarity.

 Just remember that a respectful breakup text must be: